Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Agustus 2025 15.37.47 UTC
+- WIB: Senin, 25 Agustus 2025 16.31.26 UTC
-- WITA: Senin, 25 Agustus 2025 16.37.47 UTC
+- WITA: Senin, 25 Agustus 2025 17.31.26 UTC
-- WIT: Senin, 25 Agustus 2025 17.37.47 UTC
+- WIT: Senin, 25 Agustus 2025 18.31.26 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: technology
+Kategori: inspirational